SherG/cool-iron/blog/quality-content.md

 Here are some quotes from the guide on high quality content:
 * "original, accurate, comprehensive, clearly communicated, professionally presented"
-* "This is a highly reputable charity according to multiple charity rating organizations. "
+* Google may take into account website reputation, as inferred (partly) from third-party groups: "This is a highly reputable charity <em>according to multiple charity rating organizations</em>."
+(Emphasis ours)

 Medium quality is described as "Nothing wrong, but nothing special."